CryShana/CryCompressor/README.md

 By doing this, we can utilize both GPU and CPU at the same time.
 In the above example, one worker will be using the NVENC encoder that uses the GPU for encoding, while other workers will use the CPU-based encoder.

-## Usage
-This program will look for a `compressor-config.jsonc` configuration file and attempt to load it.
-If no such file is a found, a new one is generated automatically from a template.

-Adjust the configuration as needed and simply run the program again when ready.

-## Requirements
-- FFmpeg

 ## Example configuration
 Assuming we have a system with a powerful GPU and CPU, we could allocate one worker to GPU, and another 2 workers to the CPU.